Trading Methods In Stock Market (Day Trading) involves taking a position in the markets

 safest way to do day trading because you are not exposed to

-the potential losses that can occur when the stock market is
+the potential losses that can occur when the

 closed due to news that can affect the prices of your